-I paint abstract mixed media works and create sculpture in clay and other materials.
+I paint abstract mixed media works and create sculpture.

-The quality of memory, and the nature of reality, things lost and found along the way, who I am, and the person I want to be; all these ideas play out in my work as an artist.
+The quality of memory, and the nature of reality, things lost and found along the way, who I am, things I want to remember; all these ideas play out in my work.

 The rhythm and repetition employed in working with clay, or pigment and layers of wax is conducive to a meditative practice.

 I see beauty in battered surfaces, and the humanity of unintentional marks.
 I am continually striving for an experience that revolves around some sort of disclosure or uncovering.

 My creative process is a way of staying present and gaining acceptance of things that I do not fully understand.

 Trusting materiality to guide the work, adding and removing layers,

 Seeking to unearth the final piece.

 Where there is restraint, and honesty, I feel I am successful.